 Note: Some people have reported that selecting the PTP mode worked for them, make sure to try that as well.

-Method 3: Updating ADB Interface
+Method 3: Update ADB Interface

 Sometimes, the issue is due to an outdated ADB interface driver.
 To update the driver, what you have to do is:

-- On your computer, right click on ‘My Computer’ and select Device Manager.
+- On your computer, right-click on ‘My Computer’ and select Device Manager.

 - Under Other Devices, you’ll see ‘Android ADB Interface’ or ‘Android Phone’.
 Right-click it and select ‘Update Driver Software’.